Mnelisi90/Alx_DjangoLearnLab/README.md

-"# LibraryProject\nThis is a Django project setup for learning purposes."
+This is a Django project setup for learning purposes